muratk5n/thirdwave/en/README.md

 head, and those members have the ability to change the leader..
 If people implicated the former they also implicate the latter.

-"People vote with a particular party head in mind, changing of that head midway is against democracy"
+"People vote with a particular party head in mind, changing that midway is against democracy"

 ---